 - Highly experienced staff with current or recent experience in the subjects they teach.
 Many of our lecturers have active roles in community and national organisations.

-Once you've completed this programme, you could continue your studies with the Bachelor of Social Practice, National Certificate in Mental Health and Addiction Support or Graduate Diploma in Not-For-Profit Management.
+Once you've completed this programme, you could continue your studies with the Bachelor of Social Practice, Bachelor of Health and Social Development or National Certificate in Mental Health and Addiction Support.

 To be eligible for admission, applicants must meet the general, or the discretionary, or the special admission requirements and they must also meet any programme-specific admission requirements.
 Applicants must also meet the English language requirements and may be interviewed.